 Yes I know.
 There’s no ocean for miles and the National Water Sports Centre on the River Trent is the closest you come to running water.
-But then George’s Fish and Chip Kitchen isn’t really your typical fish and chip cafe.
+But then George’s Great British Kitchen isn’t really your typical fish and chip cafe.
 50’s seaside nostalgia tastefully meets luxury fixtures and fittings throughout this city centre restaurant, from the magnificent fish door handle to the beach hut booths named after British seaside towns.
-With even the salt and vinegar coming in exotic flavours.
-George’s Kitchen manages to match a traditional ‘I do like to be beside the seaside’ atmosphere with modern and creative food.
+With even the salt and vinegar coming in exotic flavours, George’s Great British Kitchen manages to match a traditional ‘I do like to be beside the seaside’ atmosphere with modern and creative food.
 And there’s pretty much a twist in every dish.
-Who knew onion bhaji batter, curry sauce and coriander yoghurt raita would complement haddock?
-Whoever realised you could create a Mediterranean version of this traditional English dish by dressing it up with paprika batter, drizzling it with red wine and honey vinegar and serving it with spiced roast pepper aioli?
+Who knew onion bhaji batter, curry sauce and coriander yogurt raita would complement haddock?
+Whoever realized you could create a Mediterranean version of this traditional English dish by dressing it up with paprika batter, drizzling it with red wine and honey vinegar and serving it with spiced roast pepper aioli?
 Hannah’s child size portion of fish and chips arrives in a bucket with a spade on the side.
 And her pudding is sprinkled with all the colours of the fairground, with a side of candy floss so light we have to snaffle it before it floats away.
-The restaurant was started by two local guys who believed in ‘proper fish and chips.’
+The restaurant was started by two locals who believed in ‘proper fish and chips.’
 It’s not cheap for a family but it’s a winning formula.
 And it has a gin bar.
 The best of British all round.

 Proper burgers and chips

 The restaurant owners I meet on our tour of Nottingham believe that due to some canny decisions by the council to keep rent low and traders operating, the city centre has retained its food identity.
-While it does have all the chains, there is a growing network of food enthusiasts and chefs who know and respect each other.
+While it does have all the chains, buffet restaurants and cheap pubs you will find on any high street, there is a growing network of food enthusiasts and chefs who know and respect each other.
 One of these is Anmarie Spazanio from USA’s Rhode Island who set up an American burger joint in Nottingham in 2009.
 While it has reinvented itself a couple of times and moved to the Lace Market part of town Annie’s Burger Shack has always stuck with its core concepts.

 “Annie’s is just good food and real ale.
 It has come out of Annie’s own heart and identity,” says General Manager Rob Firth.
 There are 32 variations of handmade burgers (not all meat, each burger choice has a veggie and vegan options) and new ideas come from the owner and the head chef Leo.
 “Leo is a genius with his weird and wonderful whacky creations.”